bede/vespasian/README.md

 ### Step 4: Analyse model output, find positively selected sites

-For now it is necessary to use the original [VESPA](https://github.com/aewebb80/vespa) for this purpose
+- ~~For now it is necessary to use the original [VESPA](https://github.com/aewebb80/vespa) for this purpose~~
+- NEW: use `vespasian report` to extract positively selected sites from your codeml directory
+- Documentation coming soon